Evaluation of amplifier parameters

 -

-Reduce nonlinear distortion;
+Reduce non-linear distortion;

 -

-Reduce inter-channel interference;
+Reduce the level of inter-channel interference;

 -